Stephany249/GoBarber/Backend/README.md

 **RNF**

-- Os agendamentos do prestador no dia devem ser armazenados em cache;
+- Os agendamentos do prestador no dia devem ser armazenados em ;
 - As notificações do prestador devem ser armazenadas no MongoDB;
 - As notificações do prestador devem ser enviadas em tempo-real utilizando Socket.io;